mlabs-haskell/grumplestiltskin/documents/milestone-1/GF_IMPLEMENTATION.md

 ### `Data`-encoded

 We define a single `Data`-encoded type `PGFElementData` representing Galois field elements.
 The difference with its SOP-encoded version `PGFElement` is the addition of data of type `PPositive` representing a field's order.
 The data encoded version is supposed to be in a reduced form, where the field order of `PPositive` has to be larger than the `PNatural` representing the element.
+This constraint is defined in the decoding logic of the `PTryFrom` instance.

 [TODO: Fill in]

 ## Functions

-[TODO: Fill in]
+There are 2 categories of functions for our Galois field related data types.
+First, there are conversion functions that handle conversions between individual data types and help maintain their specific invariants.
+Next, there are functions related to the Galois Field mathematical operations.

+A combination of both the conversions and field operations enables complete functionality of Galois fields on-chain, which will be essential for the next steps in tackling the elliptic curve problems.

 ### Conversions